Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 • YouTube for tutorials

-• Course content was used for some functionality from walkthoughs
+• Course content was used for some functionality from walkthroughs

 • Tutor support